-The overall decrease in civilian casualties was largely driven by a significant - 76 per cent reduction in civilian casualties from suicide IED attacks.
+The overall decrease in civilian casualties was largely driven by a significant - 76 per cent - reduction in civilian casualties from suicide IED attacks.
 During the first quarter of 2019, UNAMA documented four suicide IED attacks resulting in 178 civilian casualties, as compared to 19 incidents resulting in 751 civilian casualties during the same period in 2018.
-All four attacks were attributed to Taliban.
 Civilian casualties from ground engagements also reduced by 13 per cent.
 However, UNAMA is very concerned by Anti-Government Elements' continued targeting of civilians and the increase in civilian casualties from non-suicide IEDs (21 per cent increase), as well as the continuing, significant increase in civilian casualties from aerial operations (41 per cent increase) and search operations (85 per cent increase) by Pro-Government Forces.